Dunrobin Castle & the Pictish Trail Tour

 After leaving Inverness, we make our way towards Dunrobin Castle, the seat of the powerful Sutherland family.
 Dating from the 13th century, Dunrobin is one of the oldest inhabited residences in Scotland, although much of the Castle now dates from the 19th century, built in the Scottish Baronial style.
 With its slender turrets, whitewashed walls and stunning formal gardens, Dunrobin Castle Tour truly is reminiscent of something from a fairy tale.
 En route, stop to take in the vista that locals call the “millionaire’s view”; need we say any more?

-There's the option of enjoying a dram or two at Glenmorangie Distillery, or if the “uisge-beatha” (Scottish Gaelic – “water of life” (whisky)) isn’t your tipple, a visit to the picturesque mediaeval burgh of Dornoch is the alternative, where the local shops and cafes can be explored, along with the wonderful Cathedral, founded in the 13th century.
+Next is a lunch time visit to Dornoch where the local shops and cafes can be explored, along with the wonderful Cathedral, founded in the 13th century.